RonFrancesca/Text-to-Audio-ESC/README.md

 todo:
-- ADD THE VALIDATION LOOP: done!
-- SPLIT THE TRAIN AND THE TESTING LOOP: done!
-- automatize the number of batches calculation:
 - ADD THE PATCH RANDOM SPECTROGRAM CODE
 - TRAIN THE WHOLE MODEL
 - ADD THE CROSS-FOLDER VALIDATION LOOP
+- ADD MODULES TO THE CODE BECAUSE NOW IT IS BECOMING CONFUSING

 Notice:
 - the shuffle in the dataset split is only for make it run.
-It will need to be modified or handle in a ddiferent way for the validation or for a real run
+It will need to be modified or handle in a diferent way for the validation or for a real run

 - does the memory increase for the number of workers?